qballer/rss-reader/docs/prototyping.md

    3. `rss-item.js/nav-item.js` - representing a single fragment inside their respective lists.
 4. rss folder
    1. `events.js` - containing all event names and event creation function.
-   2. `feed-key.js` - function for creating a uniqe feed key in the store.
+   2. `feed-key.js` - function for creating a unique feed key in the store.
    3. `rss-client.js` - get and parse rss feeds.
    4. `rss-store` - the application main state.
 5. utils folder
    1. `defer-function.js` used to make dispatch events async.
    2. `define-elements.js` - escape web components global as much as possible.

-Whats worth noting about the structure of the app, is that it has modularity at heart.
+It's worth noting that the structure of the app, is that it has modularity at heart.
 All the folders in the project basically contain components of different kinds.
 Our main drive for reusability is the bit CLI.
 Bit is a tool which helps your write more modular code, it does so managing the source code and dependencies of a component.
-Since I've started working with bit it has impacted the way I was thinking about modularity and separation of concerns in a deep way.
-Bit won't save you from writing bad code, but the add and export process forces you to at least consider it.
+Since I've started working with bit it has impacted the way I think about modularity and separation of concerns in a deep way.
+Bit won't save you from writing bad code, but the `add` and `export` process forces you to at least consider it.
 The added benefit is that you can share components between future projects, or existing ones.

 Highlights from the Reader
 -------------------------
-Lets go over two components from this app, in order to better.
+Lets go over two components from this app, in order to better understand [TODO:add stuff here].
 Here is the code for the rss client component.

 ```javascript